 Many people who change their name when married want to change their name back to their maiden name (prior name) after a divorce.
 This article provides tips and insights for changing your legal name after a divorce.
 It also answers some common questions about name changes.

-How Do I Change My Name After a Divorce?
+Q: How Do I Change My Name After a Divorce?

-- Use the divorce decree (or divorce certificate) to change your name with government agencies or businesses, such as:
+A: First, you must file a name change request with your divorce petition.
+Double-check that the final divorce decree includes your name change.
+Then, you'll use the divorce decree (or divorce certificate) to change your name with government agencies or businesses, such as: